-Passive style is paid for by overload of responsibilities and stress, depression, anxiety, a sense of lack of control over one’s own life, and inability to cope.
-A person may feel like they don’t know who they are because they constantly ignore their own emotions and needs.
-Growth is hindered because the person holds an underlying grudge against the world at large and believes they can't change anything anyway.
+Passive style is paid for by an overload of responsibilities and stress, depression, anxiety, a lack of control over one’s life, and an inability to cope.
+People may feel like they don’t know who they are because they constantly ignore their emotions and needs.

-Such people become lonely, they convince themselves of their absolute powerlessness, and it is difficult for them to change.
-They tell themselves that everything is fine and they do not see their problems.
+Such people become lonely.
+They convince themselves of their absolute powerlessness, making it difficult for them to change.

 A healthy, direct style in which we say what we want in a way that does not violate the rights of others.
 An assertive person can politely say no, say they don’t like something, and give criticism in a non-hurtful way.

 It’s important to remember, however, that our communication style quiz reveals we can’t always be assertive.
 If we have been working for a short time, the boss asks us to do something – we should not necessarily refuse.
 There are other factors to consider.

 Also, learning the right tone and body language is imperative.
 Often people think they are assertive, but in fact, they are aggressive.

 A different level of assertiveness is allowed in women and another in men.
 The same assertive behavior in a man will be considered normal, and in a woman, it will be considered aggressive.

 Our uniquely crafted quiz is no ordinary questionnaire.
 It’s a window into the essence of your personality, designed to pinpoint your dominant communication style.
 As a bespoke and highly precise personality assessment, our communication style quiz sets the stage for intriguing insights about yourself.

 A handful of engaging questions stand between you and the revelation of your unique communication style.